unitystation/unitystation/README.md

 6. Submit a pull request

 > **Warning**
-> The Unitystation editor project greatly prefers a SSD, so it is recommended to have an SSD when developing
+> It is highly recommended to run the Unitystation project on an SSD in the editor.

 > **Note**
-> The first-time import process will take a while , depending on your system configuration it could take 15 minutes to an hour, subsequent launches of the project should take a max a minute
+> The first-time import process will take a while.
+Depending on your system configuration, This process could take up to 1 hour or 15 minutes.
+Subsequent launches of the project should take a maximum of a minute.

 ## LICENSE